morays-community/Patches-NEMO/README.md

 ## Use a patch
 - Copy patch sources in the `MY_SRC` directory of a NEMO config
 - Create your Python communication module (more details [here](https://morays-doc.readthedocs.io/en/latest/nemo.api_4.html))
-- Compile NEMO with *key_oasis3* CCP key and OASIS_v5.0 (see this [guide](https://morays-doc.readthedocs.io/en/latest/getting_started.html#base-environment))
+- Compile NEMO with *key_oasis3* CCP key and OASIS_v5.0 (see this [guide](https://morays-doc.readthedocs.io/en/latest/nemo.getting_started.html#morays-environment))

 ## Patch Modifications
   * Architecture: OASIS coupling module `cpl_oasis.F90` was initially managed by SBC module
       - OASIS environnement is now totally managed by NEMO main routines in `nemogcm.F90`
       - Coupling module is independent and can be called by any other module to define coupling variables, send and receive them on demand
-      - Now possible to perform exchange of 3D fields (OASIS_V5 needed)
+      - Now possible to perform exchange of 3D fields (OASIS_v5.0 required)

   * Properties of coupling variables are stored in meta-arrays `ssnd` and `srcv` in coupling module
       - Dimension added to the array to sort meta-data between calling modules

   * New modules:
-      - `infmod.F90` : module dedicated to inference models management   /!\ Models must be hard-coded for now /!\
+      - `infmod.F90` : module dedicated to inference models communication
-      - `inffld.F90` : memory management for inference models needed fields
+      - `inffld.F90` : memory management for inference models fields

 <table>
 <tr>